 After the hearing, the City Commission may approve the CID by ordinance.
 When a CID is created, the City Commission, the City and the applicant(s) will enter a Development Agreement governing the CID.

-Please contact us to learn more about the City’s CID policy and petition process.
+Please contact the Economic Development Department to learn more about the City’s CID policy and petition process.

 City of Liberal Neighborhood Revitalization Program